 Anyway, 2018 was a whole new set of geese, none of the older families reappeared.
 This was easily recognized as the prior families were quite familiar if not super friendly with the occupants of the Farm.

-This new group of geese did not win any parenting awards as they blindly followed the chicks around out onto the roads and did not seem to point out other hazards either.
+This new group of geese did not win any parenting awards as they blindly followed the goslings onto the roads and did not seem to point out other hazards either.
 The prior families were much more savvy and proactive about hazards to the goslings.
 Needless to say it was a miracle that any of them made it to adulthood.
 Very late in the season, a gosling showed up that had born much later than all the others.
 He seemed to lose his parents regularly as the goslings would all mix together and it became difficult for the parents to realize when one was missing (later learned this is called creching aka community baby sitting).

 In late August OG was found crying at one of the pasture gates when he couldn’t figure out how to get through it, but the only goose who came for him was another gosling who was a bit older.
 The two of them stayed together for another couple of months (last seen together Aug.
 31, 2018).